Water birth might be becoming a bigger trend but what should you take into consideration before deciding if you should have one or not?

 Less traumatic for the baby

-Some believe that water births are more peaceful for your baby.
+Some believe that water births are more peaceful for the baby.
 The reason is that the warm waters of the pool will be similar to those of your uterus (womb).
-Babies who are born in water are often more relaxed and cry less than those born in air.
+Babies born in water are often more relaxed and cry less than those born in air.

 What are the cons of having a water birth?